Analysis | A year after Trump said coronavirus was ‘under control,’ a look back at the first news stories

 After briefly being taken out of rotation, both the Diamond Princess and the Grand Princess are preparing for upcoming cruises.
 You can embark on an 8-day trip out of Tokyo on the Diamond Princess this July, or a 7-day trip along the West Coast on the Grand Princess in September.
 That trip does include a stop in San Francisco, should you be wondering.

 Life Care Center nursing home in Kirkland, Wash.: The danger of covid-19, the disease caused by the coronavirus, was reinforced by news from a small nursing home in Washington state.
-Over the early months of the pandemic, more than 40 people at Life Care Center died of covid-19 before there was broad understanding of how to stop the spread of a disease that’s proved particularly dangerous for older Americans.
+During the early months of the pandemic, more than 40 people at Life Care Center died of covid-19 before there was broad understanding of how to stop the spread of a disease that’s proved particularly dangerous for older Americans.

 On Feb.
-29, the CDC announced that the first recorded death from covid-19 had occurred in Washington as it also announced the first reported case in a health-care worker: a staffer at Life Care Center.
+29, the CDC announced that the first recorded death caused by covid-19 had occurred in Washington as it also announced the first reported case in a health-care worker: a staffer at Life Care Center.
 By March 3, the nursing home had locked down, asking its residents to stay in their rooms.

 The scene was grim, as reported by California Sunday magazine.